-Sandbanks Beach is recognised as one of the United Kingdom’s best and has the accolade of the Blue Flag award which it has maintained for over 30 years – more than any other beach in the country.
-Specially designed areas on the Western section of the beach mean the peninsula can be enjoyed for barbeques and swimming, and a designated section allows dogs to make the most of the lush golden sand as well.
+Sandbanks Beach is recognised as one of the United Kingdom’s best and has the accolade of the Blue Flag award which it has maintained for 35 years – more than any other beach in the country.
+A specially designated area on the western section of the beach means that dogs can make the most of the lush golden sand as well.

-Equipment such as parasols are available from the beach front office to allow you to make the most of your time on the beach.
-Furthermore, a well-located car park next to the beach combined with a frequent Wiltshire and Dorset bus link between Bournemouth and the nearby town of Swanage ensures there are plenty of transport options to make your trip to the beach as relaxing as possible.
+Furthermore, a well-located car park next to the beach combined with bus links between Poole Town Centre, Bournemouth and the nearby town of Swanage ensures there are plenty of transport options to make your trip to the beach as relaxing as possible.

-Numerous well-respected restaurants and hotels feature around the peninsula, including the renowned Rick Stein with its spectacular array of delicious dishes and the Harbour Heights Hotel providing luxurious accommodation if you wish to extend your stay in this beautiful part of the world.
+Numerous well-respected restaurants and hotels feature around the peninsula, including the renowned Rick Stein with its spectacular array of delicious dishes and the FJB Hotel chain, offering three hotels in Sandbanks providing high quality restaurants and luxurious accommodation if you wish to extend your stay in this beautiful part of the world.

 Cycling is allowed on the promenade but restrictions apply during July and August.

 There is a designated dog beach at the western side of the beach (near the Sandbanks ferry) all year round.
 Dogs are not allowed on the main beach area from 1 May to 30 September, please keep dogs on a lead on the Sandbanks promenade area.

 You are allowed to have barbecues on any of Poole's beaches between 6pm and 10.30pm as long as you read and follow the barbecue guide before planning one.